Most resumes are already outdated by the time they become polished enough to send.

 VS Code is still the right place to shape the work itself.
 It is where drafts, repos, commits, architecture, notes, and real files live.

-It remembers the thread of the project.
-It helps tighten copy, clean drift across repos, spot what still reads weak, and carry context from one site or tool to the next without making you reconstruct your own thinking every morning.
+Codex adds something different: continuity.
+It remembers the thread of the project, helps tighten copy, cleans drift across repos, spots what still reads weak, and carries context from one site or tool to the next without making you reconstruct your own thinking every morning.

+VS Code keeps you close to the files.
+Codex keeps you close to the evolving intent.
 One is the bench.
 One is the sharp collaborator standing beside it.